 1.5.1.
-This document has been prepared by Bournemouth University (BU) and Mike Williams, a maritime lawyer, with contributions through stakeholder involvement.
-Full Acknowledgments of those who contributed to, or were consulted on, its preparation will be presented on the final version.
+This document is prepared by Bournemouth University (BU), and Mike Williams, a maritime lawyer, with contributions through stakeholder involvement.
+Full acknowledgments of those who contributed to, or were consulted on, its preparation will be presented on the final version.

 1.5.2.
-This document is based on the Historic England Standard for Conservation Statements for English Heritage sites and draws on the Conservation Statement and Management Plans for the Rooswijk (Dunkley, 2009), the Stirling Castle (Dunkley, 2008)and the Invincible (Pascoe & Cowan, 2016).
+This document is based on the Historic England Standard for Conservation Statements for Historic England sites and draws on the Conservation Statement and Management Plans for the Rooswijk (Dunkley, 2009), the Stirling Castle (Dunkley, 2008) and the Invincible (Pascoe & Cowan, 2016).